 Sign in to your PC with a user account that has administrator rights.

 Some options, such as safe mode, start Windows in a limited state where only essential programs are started.
 Other options start Windows with advanced features (typically used by system admins and IT pros).
-For more information, go to the Microsoft TechNet website for IT pros.
+For more info, go to the Microsoft TechNet website for IT pros.

 If you're using BitLocker, you'll need to suspend it before you can get to Windows Start-up Settings.
 If you're using Windows RT 8.1, you might be asked to enter your Device Encryption recovery key to get to the Start-up settings.